Skip to main content Skip to navigation

 Academic Profile

-• Associate Professor (reader)
+• Associate Professor in history of medicine and science (reader)

 • Associate Professor (senior lecturer), History Department, since 2009